FurkanTRN/movie-archive/README.md

 ## Operational notes

 - startup fails fast if `TMDB_API_KEY` is missing, invalid, or TMDb is unreachable
-- production serves the frontend and `/api/*` from the same origin
 - automated backups write into `./backups`
-- health endpoint is available at `/api/health`
-- backend logs go to stdout

 ## Health, backups, and logging